 Femme lesbians and queer women typically like to present in a more “feminine” way.
 This means wearing longer or more feminine hair, form-fitting or flowy dresses, skirts, and feminine-cut tops and pants.
 Femme lesbians also tend to enjoy wearing makeup, thus the term “lipstick lesbian”.

-In 2021, some of the popular trends among femme-presenting women include fringed bags, white 60s-inspired gogo boots, folksy tapestry coats, and a spot of bright yellow or blue in an otherwise monochromatic outfit.
+Some of the popular trends among femme-presenting women include fringed bags, white 60s-inspired gogo boots, folksy tapestry coats, and a spot of bright yellow or blue in an otherwise monochromatic outfit.

 Unfortunately, because femme lesbians present more feminine, they can often feel invisible in the queer community and may not be taken seriously as queer women.
 As such, some femme lesbians like to add certain elements to their style to signal their queerness.
 While these accessories and style choices don’t necessarily belong exclusively to queer people, they’re things that a lot of queer people have incorporated into their wardrobes.
 This can include: